smeevil/set_locale/README.md

 It will extract the locale from the url and check if that is valid and supported.
 If so it will assign it to ```conn.assigns.locale``` and set ```Gettext``` to that locale as well.
 If it is not supported it will redirect to the default locale.

+ You might also be interested in [ecto_translate](https://github.com/smeevil/ecto_translate) which can help you with returning translated values of your Ecto data attributes.
 ## Examples

 Given that you define your default language to be "en" :